-Through a series of federal Teacher Incentive Fund grants, CEI established PICCS: Partnership for Innovation in Compensation for Charter Schools.
+Through a series of federal Teacher Incentive Fund grants, CEI established PICCS: Partnership for Innovation and Collaboration for Charter Schools.
 At the heart of PICCS is a rigorous evaluation system.
 Participating schools have spent significant time refining a shared evaluation program such that it meets local and state regulations (New York and New Jersey) and federal guidelines.
 Schools have also worked diligently to ensure that the evaluation system is considered equitable and rigorous by stakeholders within their school communities.
 The result of these intensive planning, development and engagement processes are the PICCS Evaluation Frameworks–one for teachers and another for school leaders–which each PICCS school then customizes to meet the specific needs and mission of their school.The evaluation processes for participating schools are based on the following shared tenets:

 1. Evaluation should be supportive to professionals.
 The PICCS Evaluation Framework includes both formative and summative assessments that are used to inform professional development, allocation of resources and technical assistance/training for the staff member being evaluated.
 The goal is to move all staff members to their highest potential performance.

 2. Evaluation should be transparent, clear and useful to professionals.
 The PICCS Evaluation Framework spells out what data will be used to evaluate a staff member, how that data will be collected, how and where the data will be recorded, and how the data will be converted to a score and rating on a HEDI chart (HEDI stands for “Highly Effective,” “Effective,” “Developing,” and “Ineffective”).
 To help teachers and principals implement the process, PICCS has established a set of web-based resources for the teacher evaluation and is currently developing a similar set of resources to support the principal evaluation.